OmegaMadLab/OptimizedSqlVm/README.md

     </tr>
     <tr>
         <td>stripeDataDisks</td>
-        <td>Choose YES to configure a striped Storage Pool on all data disks.<br>
+        <td>Choose YES to configure a striped Storage Pool on all data disks.</td>
-        <i>This parameter is not yet active in the template</i></td>
     </tr>
     <tr>
         <td>#ofLogDisks</td>
         <td>Number of managed disks which will host SQL Server log files.<br>
-        Cache will be set to 'None' both for Premium and Standard disks</td>
+        Cache will be set to 'None' both for Premium and Standard disks.</td>
     </tr>
     <tr>
         <td>logDisksSize</td>